Wednesday, December 16, 2020

 Art by Henry Flint (and words here by Al Ewing)

 Analysis: It’s the crossover epic to end all crossover epics!
-At the time this strip first ran in the Prog, it wasn’t even announced as a crossover, it was just this weird set of Progs that had an intriguing but slightly confusing Judge Dredd story, a really out-there Low Life with Dirty Frank, and a Simping Detective tale that felt especially out of place.
-Then, suddenly, Dredd kicked his way out of a panel of his own strip and into the first page of Simping Detective, and the whole thing kicked into high gear.
-Dirty Frank explicitly joined in a prog later and it gave the whole thing a boost of such potency that the overall story can never quite live up to the excitement on a re-read, especially when it’s collected in one volume.
+At the time this strip first ran in the Prog, it wasn’t even announced as a crossover, it was just this weird set of Progs that had an intriguing but slightly confusing Judge Dredd story, a really out-there Low Life with Dirty Frank, and a Simping Detective tale that felt especially out of place, being as this was a Megazine series.
+Then, suddenly, Dredd kicked his way out of a panel of his own strip and into the first page of Simping Detective, and the whole thing launched into high gear.
+Dirty Frank explicitly joined in one prog later and it gave the whole thing a boost of such potency that the overall story can never quite live up to the excitement on a re-read, especially when it’s collected in one volume.
 But it’s still a joyous achievement, one of the most thrilling in 2000AD’s long history of tricking and surprising the readers.

 What about the actual story?